Promote to Case

 Learn how Case intake and Case promotion consider Inbox Items with Combination Products.

-Overview of Duplicate Detection Options
+Overview of Duplicate Detection

-BASIC DUPLICATE DETECTION (OPTION 1) 22R1 DEEP DUPLICATE DETECTION (OPTION 2) 22R3 DEEP DUPLICATE DETECTION (OPTION 3)
+BASIC DUPLICATE DETECTION (Default) DEEP DUPLICATE DETECTION

 Search Criteria Considers: